coursesAM/APL108/README.md

 - [Policy for Cheating](#policy-for-cheating)

 ## Course Outline
-This is the first course where deformation of solid bodies and the underlying concepts are introduced to undergraduate students.
-The course begins by building foundation of the concepts of stress and strain in three-dimensional deformable bodies.
-It further uses these concepts to study extension, torsion and bending of beams.
-The one-dimensional theory of beams are also introduced.
-Various theories of failure that are critical for design of machine elements in industry will also be discussed.
+This is the first course where the deformation of solid bodies and the underlying concepts are introduced to undergraduate students.
+The course begins by building a foundation of the concepts of stress and strain in three-dimensional deformable bodies.
+It further uses these concepts to study the extension, torsion, and bending of beams.
+The one-dimensional theory of beams is also introduced.
+Various theories of failure that are critical for the design of machine elements in the industry will also be discussed.

 ## Course Layout
-- Mathematical preliminaries and notation; Concept of Traction vector; Concept of Stress tensor
+- Fundamental Principles of Mechanics; Introduction of mechanics of deformable bodies
 - Stress tensor and its representation in Cartesian coordinate system; Transformation of stress matrix; Equations of equilibrium; Symmetry of stress tensor
 - State of stress in simple cases; Principal stress components and principal planes; Maximizing shear component of traction; Mohr’s circle
 - Stress invariants; Octahedral Plane; Decomposition of stress tensor; Concept of strain and strain tensor